 Elementary Education, M.Ed.
-(30 sem. hrs.) available in traditional and online formats

-Online option is also available.
+(30 sem. hrs.) available in traditional and online formats Online option is also available.

-Core Courses (9 sem. hrs. required)

-- EDU 6504 Research Methods and Procedures Credits,: 3 sem. hrs. - EDU 6535 Curriculum Development Credits,: 3 sem. hrs. - EDU 6522 Current Methodology in Elementary Education Credits,: 3 sem. hrs.

-Advanced Content Methods/Materials (15 sem. hrs. required)

-- EDU 6503 Teaching Elementary and Junior High Mathematics Credits,: 3 sem. hrs. - EDU 6524 Teaching Skills of Reading and Comprehension Credits,: 3 sem. hrs. - EDU 6525 Studies in the Teaching of Elementary School Language Arts Credits,: 3 sem. hrs. - EDU 6528 Social Studies Education in the Elementary School Credits,: 3 sem. hrs. - EDU 6540 Project-Based Science Curriculum Credits,: 3 sem. hrs.
+Core Courses (9 sem. hrs. required) EDU 6504 - Research - Methods and Procedures Credits, 3 sem. hrs.
+A survey of the basic research methodologies in the social and behavioral sciences with emphasis on critical reading of published research.
+Students conduct a meta-analysis of research literature or develop a research proposal.
+[Crosslisted as: HSA 6504 and HED 6504] EDU 6535 - Curriculum Development Credits, 3 sem. hrs.
+The course provides students with an opportunity to acquire knowledge and skills that are essential to planning, developing, revising and implementing curriculum content and learning strategies.
+Emphasis is on components of the instructional management plan: goals, objectives, methodology, use of appropriate resources/materials and evaluation.
+EDU 6522 - Current Methodology in Elementary Education Credits, 3 sem. hrs.
+This course will emphasize current research and theory as they relate to methodology used in elementary schools.
+Particular emphasis will be placed on advances in technology which are applicable to improve elementary instruction.
+Students are given opportunities to demonstrate effective use of current methodology.
+Advanced Content Methods/Materials (15 sem. hrs. required) EDU 6503 - Teaching Elementary and Junior High Mathematics Credits, 3 sem. hrs.
+An examination of the content of elementary and junior high mathematics courses.
+Special emphasis given to methods of teaching the content as well as enrichment materials.
+EDU 6524 - Teaching Skills of Reading and Comprehension Credits, 3 sem. hrs.
+Lectures, discussions and review of the literature as to organization, approaches, diagnosis and remediation for teaching skills of reading and comprehension for present day schools.
+EDU 6525 - Studies in the Teaching of Elementary School Language Arts Credits, 3 sem. hrs.
+The course focuses on studies of current trends in practices and curricula and classroom-relevant theory and research in the teaching of elementary school language arts.
+In addition, opportunities will be provided for teachers to develop their own competencies in the practical aspects of teaching the language arts.
+EDU 6528 - Social Studies Education in the Elementary School Credits, 3 sem. hrs.
+In this course special consideration is given to contributions of research in social studies for elementary school pupils; the place of social studies in the elementary school program; materials of instruction; adaptation of methods to specific school conditions; and reports of important committees.
+EDU 6540 - Project-Based Science Curriculum Credits, 3 sem. hrs.
+This course will present various science projects appropriate for grades 3-8 classrooms.
+These projects will support the STEM initiative proposed by the National Science Foundation.
+The curriculum will serve as a backdrop for learning about Science, technology, Engineering, and Mathematics in upper elementary and middle school science.
 Elementary Electives (6 sem. hrs.)
 Electives chosen in consultation with elementary graduate advisor.

-In their last semester of enrollment, candidates for the M.Ed. in Elementary Education degree must take comprehensive examination based upon course work used to satisfy degree requirements if their overall grade point average on graduate work is below 3.75.
+Comprehensive Exams In their last semester of enrollment, candidates for the M.Ed. in Elementary Education degree must take comprehensive examination based upon course work used to satisfy degree requirements if their overall grade point average on graduate work is below 3.75.
 If judged unsatisfactory, all or part of the examination may be retaken once in the following semester or summer term.
 Candidates with a grade point average on graduate work equal to, or greater than, 3.75 will be exempt from the examination process.
+Total: 30 sem. hrs.

 Note: The Mississippi Department of Education will not issue the Class AA standard educator license unless the applicant holds a Class A standard educator license.
 English, M.Ed.